kube-rs/website/docs/controllers/observability.md

 and follows the approach of [controller-rs].

-Most of the setup is done in `main`, before any machinery starts, and thus liberally use `unwrap` or `expect`.
+Most of this logic happens in `main`, before any machinery starts, so it will liberally `.unwrap()`.

 ## Adding Logs